vishvAsa/kalpAntaram/kANe/v1p2/108_nArAyaNabhaTTa.md

 907

 metres.
-The pedigree he gives differs from Saṅkarabhatta's work in several respects.
+The pedigree he gives differs from Śhaṅkarabhatta's work in several respects.
 It is unnecessary to pursue this matter here.

 There is a work on dharmaśāstra called Dharmapravștti composed by a Nārāyaṇa.
 Mr. K. P. Jayasval holds that this was composed by jagadguru Nārāyaṇabhatta (JBORS for 1927, vol. XIII, parts III-IV, p.
 XI).
 The same view is held by M. M. Haraprasad Śāstri (Ind.
 Ant. for 1912 p.
 7).
 Prof. Velankar in hjs Cat. of the Sanskrit Mss, in the Iccharam Suryaram Desai Collection of the Bombay University (p.
 45) appears to identify Nārāyapa, author of Dharmapravștti (mss.
 No. 217 and 218 on p.
 45) with the famous Nārāyanabhatta, author of Prayogaratna.
 But this identity is extremely doubtful.
 The benedictory verses1366 in the Dharmapravītti are diffierent from those of the Prayo garatna and Tristhalisetu, the method of treatment and the style are different and the colophons are also different.
 The author of the Dharmapravștti does not mention his ancestors as Nārāyaṇabhatta does.
 Nilakantha in his Vyavahāramayūkha finds 1387 fault with the Dharmapravṛtti by saying that certain quotations therein are unauthoritative.